 Thermodynamic analysis is used by engineers to evaluate how energy affects the performance of mechanical systems.
 It uses mathematical models to determine the effects of different energy inputs and some of the energy outputs that result from a machine's operation.
 Engineers develop models to illustrate the variables that have a direct impact on the system's energy cycle.
-Common systems that are evaluated with a thermodynamic analysis are combustion engines and steam cycles.
+Common systems that are evaluated with this type of analysis are combustion engines and steam cycles.

 The analytic process breaks down and isolates the different sources of energy that a system needs in order to produce power.
 It examines how those energy sources interact with each other at each step of the process.
 Again using the example of an automobile engine, each major element of the system — such as gasoline, pressure, and temperature — would be separated and it would be determined at what point certain elements and interactions would cause different reactions within the engine.
 For instance, engineers know that when the gasoline is heated, which is triggered by the car's ignition process, it expands and combusts to provide the vehicle with the power to move.

 In a thermodynamic analysis, the performance of a mechanical system is usually characterized as a process that is separated into specific steps.
 While the separate steps will typically build upon each other, each one is examined to determine how it contributes to the operation of the system and whether it directly affects the amount of power that the system generates.
 From these process steps, engineers develop a likely mathematical model that can be used to predict performance.